eslym/sveltekit-adapter-bun/README.md

 ## Setup dev server

+> [!CAUTION]
+> This dev server is no longer work since bun v1.2.6, see https://github.com/eslym/sveltekit-adapter-bun/issues/3, but the production server will still function as expected.

 > [!NOTE]
 > You do not need to do this if you are not using websocket in dev mode.